stineb/geco_website/content/event/cwd_trends/index.md

 You will target seasonal water deficits as an impact-relevant quantity measuring the severity of droughts.
 Using outputs from the Climate Model Intercomparison Project Phase 6 (CMIP6), you will derive simulated cumulative water deficit (CWD) time series across the globe for multiple models and investigate their long-term trends.

-If carried out as a Master project, you will additionally develop an approach to constrain model projections with observational data.

 ## Requirements

-- Most important: High motivation to work on questions related to land-atmosphere exchange and the carbon cycle - everything else can be learned!
+- Most important: High motivation to work on questions related to land-atmosphere exchange and the water cycle - everything else can be learned!
-- Confidence to work with large datasets of the terrestrial biosphere.
+- Interest in working with large datasets from Earth System Model outputs.
 - Experience working with R or other data science tools are an advantage.
 - The student writes the thesis in English.